Posted by Richard G. on Apr 4th 2024

 Let’s look at each of these requirements more closely:

-As is this case with many other licenses or certifications, there is an age requirement.
+As is the case with many other licenses or certifications, there is an age requirement.
 In this case, you must be at least 17 years old.

 Being proficient in English is a requirement for acquiring a pilot’s license just about anywhere in the world, as required by the International Civil Aviation Organization (ICAO).
 This helps avoid communication-based problems that could be catastrophic.